💰 Budget Guide

 What Will You Spend?

-Philadelphia is mid-priced for a major US city β€” cheaper than NYC or LA, more expensive than Atlanta or Houston.
-Hotel and dining costs in Old City and Center City rival Manhattan; Manayunk, Manayunk, and Chestnut Hill are noticeably cheaper.
+Philadelphia is mid-priced for a major US city — cheaper than NYC or Boston, more expensive than Atlanta or Houston.
+Hotel and dining costs in Center City and Rittenhouse approach Manhattan rates; Manayunk, Fishtown, and University City are noticeably cheaper.
 These estimates exclude match tickets and major attractions.

 Budget Traveler